 Cable Tie Raw Materials- Types of Nylon

 Nylon has remarkable properties, including strength, stiffness, toughness and high service temperature.
-Nylon cable ties are popular because they are highly resistant to the effects, and have a desirable friction coefficient, and perfect abrasion.
+Nylon zip ties are popular because they are highly resistant to the effects, and have a desirable friction coefficient, and perfect abrasion.
 The material is also resistant to lubricants, chemicals and other fuels.
-However, nylon is not immune to more strong acids, phenols, and other oxidizing properties.?
+However, nylon is not immune to more strong acids, phenols, and other oxidizing properties.

 Other concerns include the material’s susceptibility to environmental conditions.
 It is for that reason that